Buy Me A Coffee

 35mm f/1.4 Summilux-M Titanium - Variation 3.1

-• Introduced in 1992 at Photokina, this lens complements the Leica M6 Titanium.
-The list price for the lens is 3150 USD169.
+Introduced in 1992 at Photokina, the 35mm f/1.4 Summilux-M Titanium (catalog number 11860263) complements the Leica M6 Titanium169.
+The list price for the lens was 3150 USD upon introduction169.
+The lens was made in small numbers, in brass mount and titanium finish263.

 35mm f/1.4 Summilux-M ASPH

-• For the first time, a relatively large lens has been equipped with an aspherical lens surface using the ultra-high precision manufacturing method of press-forming.
-This technology has been in use for some time for mass-produced items with lower precision requirements, such as condensers in slide projectors and illumination lenses for car headlights.
+For the first time, a relatively large lens has been equipped with an aspherical lens surface using the ultra-high precision manufacturing method of press-forming190.
+This technology has been in use for some time for mass-produced items with lower precision requirements, such as condensers in slide projectors and illumination lenses for car headlights190.
 However, it had only been applied to small lenses until now190.

 35mm f/2 Summicron-M ASPH (version 5)

-• The new 35mm f/2 Summicron-M ASPH (version 5) lens has been developed by Leica engineers to deliver improved performance at all apertures, particularly at the widest settings.
-Images captured with this lens will exhibit finer details and virtually no distortion.
-Vignetting at full aperture is minimized and nearly disappears from f/4 onwards.
+The 35mm f/2 Summicron-M ASPH (version 5) was cataloged in 1996361 and introduced in the summer of 1997207This lens has been developed by Leica engineers to deliver improved performance at all apertures, particularly at the widest settings207.
+Images captured with this lens will exhibit finer details and virtually no distortion207.
+Vignetting at full aperture is minimized and nearly disappears from f/4 onwards207.
 The lens offers a moderately wide angle of view without distortion207.

-• To achieve a compact design with enhanced image quality, Leitz utilized a molded aspherical surface.
-Additionally, this lens features a specially designed protective lens hood to prevent stray light from affecting the image field.
-The 35mm f/2 Summicron-M ASPH (version 5) lens is priced at 1645 USD for the black anodized model and 1745 USD for the bright chrome version207.
+To achieve a compact design with enhanced image quality, Leitz utilized a molded aspherical surface207.
+Additionally, this lens features a specially designed protective lens hood to prevent stray light from affecting the image field207

 35mm f/2.5 Summarit-M